Skip to main content

 We never touch your database

 Nodal serves your context layer — the definitions and canonical queries your analyst curated — not your data.
-When an agent needs to run SQL, it runs it through your own read-only warehouse connector (see self-service MCP setup).
+When an agent needs to run SQL, it runs it through your own read-only warehouse connector (see Connect your database).
 Nodal does not replicate, proxy, or store a connection to your warehouse.
 The credentials to your data never leave your side.

-For the hosted MCP server, we need only read-only GitHub
+For the hosted MCP server, we need only GitHub

-To serve your context to your team, the hosted endpoint needs to read the files in your context repo.
+To serve your context — and to let your analyst edit it from the admin — the hosted endpoint needs GitHub access to your context repo.
 That’s it:

 Context repo (required)